openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 - Where should the failure domains be defined?
 Potential places would be the platform or the machine pool scope.
 - How do we specify where to create the API and Ingress VIPs ports?
 Is it OK to reuse machinesSubnet for this purpose?
 Isn't it confusing?
 - Should we discover the CIDR of the provided subnets and add them to MachineNetwork CIDR list automatically?
+- How do we update `machineNetwork` on day 2? (e.g. moving a control plane node to another failure domain, update security groups, etc)

 ### Test Plan